You are listening to the Sean Hannity Radio Show Podcast.

 By the way, I feel for the mother of Trayvon Martin.

-You know, in that case, but there was an eyewitness that says said that Trayvon Martin was grounding and pounding George Zimmerman's head into the cement, hence the screaming that you're dying yell that we had on tape.
+I feel for the mother, you know, in that case, but there was an eyewitness that said that Trayvon Martin was grounding and pounding George Zimmerman's head into the cement, hence the screaming, that you're dying yell that we had on tape.

-Yeah, that's the same guy that tried to fight Darren Wilson for his gun where the first gunshot went off and that he ran away and then he charged at the officer repeatedly.
+We do have black eyewitnesses that said that, yeah, the guy that we have on videotape robbing that store and assaulting that clerk, yeah, that's the same guy that tried to fight Darren Wilson for his gun where the first gunshot went off, and that he ran away, and then he charged at the officer repeatedly.

-Oh, let's bring, but we won't bring I didn't see any wives or any sons and daughters of policemen who were slaughtered on our streets, protecting and defending our way of life.
+Oh, let's bring, but we won't bring, I didn't see any wives or any sons and daughters of policemen who were slaughtered on our streets protecting and defending our way of life.

 They weren't invited up there last night.

-Unless you watch my television show because we scroll them.
+I bet nobody in this audience knows their names unless you watch my television show because we scroll them.

-Names you've never heard Barack Obama talk about.
+Names you've never heard Barack Obama talk about because it doesn't fit a political narrative.

-Doesn't fit a Democratic Party narrative.
+It doesn't fit a Democratic Party narrative.

-And the whole purpose of associating with black lives matter and and only using select examples that advance their racial narrative, which is the Democrats, as I predict, every four years, every two years, they play the race card.
+You know, Hillary obviously is playing identity politics and the whole purpose of associating with Black Lives Matter and only using select examples that advance their racial narrative, which is the Democrats, as I predict every four years, every two years, they play the race card.

-You know, go back to Al Gore, Republicans, they don't even want you, they don't even want to count black people in the census, he said, speaking before a predominantly black audience.
+They don't even want to count black people in the census, he said, speaking before a predominantly black audience.

 Well, that was the equivalent last night, embracing a group that is well known for saying, what do we want dead cops?